HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 3. Update the CONTRIBUTORS.md file: `./update_contributors.sh` in the project root.

-3. Commit the change logs, merge them into master, and then pull the master branch locally so that you can test and tag it.
+4. Commit the change logs, merge them into master, and then pull the master branch locally so that you can test and tag it.

-4. Build *each* of the releases: For each release, run make (or your local equivalent)
+5. Build *each* of the releases: For each release, run the Gradle build task (or your local equivalent)
     - `./gradlew buildPlugin -PtargetVersion=2016.3.5`
     - `./gradlew buildPlugin -PtargetVersion=2017.2`
     - `./gradlew buildPlugin -PtargetVersion=2017.3`
     - `./gradlew buildPlugin -PtargetVersion=2018.1`

-5. Smoke test *each* of the releases.
-A smoke test includes loading the releases in a primary instance of IDEA and verifying basic functionality:
+6. Smoke test *each* of the releases.
+A smoke test includes installing the releases in a primary *(NOT debug)* instance of IDEA and verifying basic functionality:
     - Reload a project
     - Compile a project
     - Show class hierarchy